Frequently Asked Questions

 Standard Lab Testing (Traditional Labs)

-• Thyroid Panel: Assesses thyroid function, impacting mood, energy, and metabolism.
+• Thyroid Panel: Evaluate thyroid function, which impacts mood, energy, and metabolism.

 • Vitamin & Nutrient Testing: Identifies deficiencies in essential vitamins and minerals for brain function.

-• Metabolic & Inflammatory Markers: Measures inflammation, blood sugar, and cholesterol levels.
+• Metabolic & Inflammatory Markers: Measures inflammation, blood sugar, cholesterol level, and insulin resistance.

-• Complete Blood Count (CBC) & Basic Metabolic Panel (BMP): Screens for infections, anemia, and organ function.
+• Complete Blood Count (CBC) & Basic Metabolic Panel (BMP): Screens for infection, anemia, and organ function.

-• Pregnancy Test (hCG): Used as needed for psychiatric medication safety.
+• Pregnancy Test (hCG): Used for medication safety when clinically appropriate.

 • Adrenal & Stress Hormone Testing: Measures cortisol patterns and adrenal function to evaluate stress response.

-• Gut Health & Microbiome Testing: Identifies gut imbalances and digestive issues linked to mood disorders.
+• Gut Health & Microbiome Testing: Identifies microbiome imbalances that may affect mood, cognition, and immune function.

-• Genetic & Pharmacogenetic Testing: Assesses genetic factors influencing medication response and neurotransmitter metabolism.
+• Genetic & Pharmacogenetic (PGx) Testing: Assesses genetic factors influencing medication response and neurotransmitter metabolism.

-• Food Sensitivity & Allergy Testing: Identifies food intolerances contributing to inflammation and cognitive symptoms.
+• Food Sensitivity Testing: Screens for intolerances that could contribute to inflammation and cognitive symptoms.

-Specialty lab tests, including advanced hormonal and metabolic panels, are not typically covered by insurance.
-Coverage varies by insurance provider, so patients are encouraged to verify benefits independently to understand potential out-of-pocket costs.
-If a specialty lab is recommended, we will review options together, and you will receive information about pricing before proceeding.
+Insurance does not typically cover specialty lab tests, including advanced hormonal and metabolic panels.
+Coverage may vary depending on individual insurance plans, so patients are encouraged to verify benefits directly with their provider.
+If a specialty test is recommended, available options will be reviewed together, and full pricing details will be provided before proceeding.

 If lab results reveal an underlying medical condition, such as a thyroid disorder, vitamin deficiency, or metabolic imbalance, we will discuss the findings with you and refer you to an appropriate specialist, such as an OB/GYN, endocrinologist, or primary care physician, for further evaluation and treatment.

-**While I do not manage medical conditions outside of psychiatric care, these results may be considered when tailoring your mental health treatment plan.**
+**While I do not manage medical conditions outside of psychiatric care, these results may help guide and personalize your mental health treatment plan.**

 4. Supplements & Nutraceuticals

-Fullscript is an online dispensary offering high-quality, professional-grade supplements, nutraceuticals, and herbal products.
-It allows for personalized supplement recommendations that align with your treatment plan.
-Fullscript provides access to evidence-based products that support mental health, sleep, stress management, and overall well-being.
+Fullscript is an online dispensary that offers high-quality, professional-grade supplements, nutraceuticals, and herbal products.
+It enables personalized supplement recommendations tailored to individual treatment plans.
+Fullscript provides access to evidence-based products designed to support mental health, sleep, stress management, and overall well-being.

 Most supplements and nutraceuticals are considered out-of-pocket expenses and are not covered by insurance.
-However, Fullscript offers discounts to make high-quality supplements more accessible.
+However, Fullscript offers discounts to make professional-grade supplements more accessible.

 5. New & Existing Patients